jaredrgray/fast-cars-crash/README.md

 ### Example Usage

 Suppose we have a text file called `input.txt` containing only partitions 1-4 and an output directory named `outputDir`.
-We can execute the command below within a shell to write the four output files:
+We can execute the command below within a shell to write four output files, one for each partition:

 ```
  $ ./gradlew run --args="-i $HOME/Desktop/input.txt -o $HOME/Desktop/outputDir -p 4"
 ```

-Some tasks of note include:

-1. unitTest: execute all unit tests
-2. integrationTest: execute all integration tests
-3. jacocoTestReport: output code coverage in HTML format to `./build/jacocoHtml`
-4. check: validate code for test coverage and against programming style requirements

 ## Input Text File Format